 Surgery for melanoma

-Surgery is the primary treatment for early and intermediate stage melanoma, and for advanced stage melanoma in some cases.
-At Cancer Treatment Centers of America (CTCA), our experienced, highly skilled surgeons and surgical oncology teams regularly perform procedures to remove melanoma tumors.
+Surgery is the primary treatment for localized melanoma and may be a treatment option for melanoma that has metastasized.
+For some localized melanomas, surgery may be the only treatment that is necessary.
+Melanoma may require more extensive surgeries, however, if nearby lymph nodes are enlarged and the doctor suspects cancer cells may have spread.
+At Cancer Treatment Centers of America® (CTCA), our experienced, highly skilled surgeons and surgical oncology teams regularly perform procedures to remove melanoma tumors.

 Surgery for metastatic melanoma